KarenRei/safe-map/README.txt

 These issues inspired the creation of safe_map: a complete wrapping of std::map to provide thread safety, even for iterators.
 A wide variety of template parameters are available for controlling its behavior, even allowing for circular maps.

+== Compiling the test case ==

+As it's not intended as a standalone project, there is no makefile.
+To compile the test case, simply run:

+	g++ map_test.cpp --std=c++14 -lpthread -o map_test

+If needed, it could probably be adapted to work without c++14; however, it would be difficult if not impossible to avoid c++11.

 == How it works ==